Screen tearing: Vertical synchronization

-A vertical synchronization is an option in most systems in which the video card is prevented from doing anything visible to the display memory until after the monitor finishes its current refresh cycle.
+A vertical synchronization(Vsync) is an option in most systems in which the video card is prevented from doing anything visible to the display memory until after the monitor finishes its current refresh cycle.

 During the vertical blanking interval, the driver orders the video card to either rapidly copy the off-screen graphics area into the active display area (double buffering), or treat both memory areas as displayable, and simply switch back and forth between them (page flipping).

 Nvidia and AMD video adapters provide an 'Adaptive Vsync' option, which will turn on vertical synchronization only when the frame rate of the software exceeds the display's refresh rate, disabling it otherwise.
 That eliminates the stutter that occurs as the rendering engine frame rate drops below the display's refresh rate.

-Alternatively, technologies like FreeSync and G-Sync reverse the concept and adapts the display's refresh rate to the content coming from the computer.
+Alternatively, technologies like FreeSync and G-Sync reverse the concept and adapt the display's refresh rate to the content coming from the computer.
 Such technologies require specific support from both the video adapter and the display.